nftdcby2-design/kabomb/README.md

 3. Switch to Solana Devnet for testing
 4. Get some devnet SOL from a faucet
 5. Connect your wallet to the game

+### Firebase Setup (Optional but Recommended)
+1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
+2. Enable Firestore Database
+3. Register a web app and get the configuration
+4. Update `firebase-config.js` with your Firebase configuration
+5. Deploy Firestore security rules (see `FIREBASE-SETUP.md`)
+6. Import asset data using `node import-asset-data-admin.js`

 ## 🎯 How to Play